reduxjs/redux/docs/recipes/ImplementingUndoHistory.md

 Now all you need to do is add the buttons for the Undo and Redo actions.

 First, create a new container component called `UndoRedo` for these buttons.
-We won’t bother to split the presentational part into a separate file because it is very small:
+We won't bother to split the presentational part into a separate file because it is very small:

 #### `containers/UndoRedo.js`